skyvers/Aged-care/readme.md

    ![Server set](doc_src_img/chapter5/12.jpg "Server set")

-## 3.7 Deploy and Configure Skyve Project
+## 3.7 Configure and Deploy the Skyve Project

 ##### Deploy your Skyve project

-Its easy to deploy your Skyve project to your WildFly Server.
+Once the Wildfly Server is configured, it's easy to deploy your Skyve project to your WildFly Server.

 1. Open WildFly deployments folder Right-click on the server and click on Show In, then click on File Browser